infinitepower18/CrashReportKit/README.md

 # CrashReportKit

-CrashReportKit is a Swift package for capturing, storing, and managing crash reports produced by Apple's [CrashReportExtension](https://developer.apple.com/documentation/CrashReportExtension) framework.
+CrashReportKit is a Swift package for creating and managing crash reports with Apple's [CrashReportExtension](https://developer.apple.com/documentation/CrashReportExtension) framework.

+When an app crashes, its Crash Report Extension uses CrashReportKit to inspect the crashed process and save a human-readable JSON report in a shared app-group container.
+Because this happens in the extension, the report can be persisted and acted on without waiting for the main app to launch again.

-The package generates human-readable JSON reports containing stack traces, symbols available on the device, ARM64 register state, exception information, process metadata, and relevant binary images.
-Unsymbolicated frames retain the addresses and binary-image metadata needed for offline symbolication with a matching dSYM.
-Apps can work with the storage APIs directly or add the optional SwiftUI interface for inspecting and sharing reports.
+Reports include thread backtraces, symbols available on the device, ARM64 register state, exception information, process metadata, and relevant binary images.
+Unsymbolicated frames retain their addresses and binary-image metadata for offline symbolication with a matching dSYM.

-Crash reports captured by CrashReportKit can be symbolicated using the [CrashReportKit Inspector](https://github.com/infinitepower18/CrashReportKit-Inspector) macOS app.
+Use the storage APIs to build a custom workflow, or add the optional SwiftUI product to let users inspect and share reports from the app.
+Crash reports can also be symbolicated locally with the [CrashReportKit Inspector](https://github.com/infinitepower18/CrashReportKit-Inspector) macOS app.

 > [!NOTE]
 > Apps containing CrashReportExtension cannot currently be uploaded to App Store Connect.
 (FB24235202)